INAC – World’s Most Modern Aircraft Manufacturing Facility

 An advanced industrial body which will act as the hub for Saab's full-blown industrial approach to the Gripen for India program, that’s INAC for you.
 With INAC, Saab offers India a plan to not just co-develop the Gripen fighter, but also build a world class defence industry.

 With INAC, Saab wants to do a lot more than co-develop subcomponents with Indian partners.
-The idea is to set up an independent industrial base that can upgrade, work on design, development and production, of the Gripen systems.
+The idea is to set up an independent industrial base that can upgrade, work on the design, development, and production of the Gripen systems.

 “INAC is all about our commitment to build self-reliant capabilities in India.
 Once developed , we don’t plan to take the Gripen aircraft to Sweden for any upgrades or overhauls or maintenance.
 In fact, INAC can also offer technological support for indigenous fighter programmes such as the Light Combat Aircraft (LCA) MK2 and Advanced Medium Combat Aircraft (AMCA),’’ says Mats Palmsberg, Head of Saab's Gripen India campaign.